10+ Sneakers That Make You Taller & How to Style Them

 The Return of the Wedge (Balskee/Bekett Style)

-Wedge sneakers are making a massive comeback in 2026.
+Wedge sneakers are making a big comeback in 2026.
 Icons like the Isabel Marant Bekett have been reborn as the Balskee, influencing the broader market.

 • The Trend: This style delivers height and "attitude without overstatement".